andresnFL/azure-network-protocols/README.md

 </p>
 <p>

 (DHCP) Filter for DHCP traffic in Wireshark.
-Use IPConfig /renew issue a new IP address.
+Use "IPConfig /renew" to issue a new IP address.
 Observe traffic.
 </p>
 <br />